poldi2018/poldis_cookbook/README.md

 * Codekernel was used to get information on testing code in flask, using unittest, coverage and nose: https://codekernel.co.uk/posts/flask-testing-unittest-and-coverage/

+* https://autoprefixer.github.io/ was used to get the CSS vendor codes.

+* Sample recipes (instructions and pictures) have been taken from https://www.themealdb.com/

  ### Beside from above mentioned acknowledgements NO other code has been copied.